st143575/steppenwolf.github.io/source/_posts/SPP.md

 {% asset_img table_5.png 600 500%}
 {% asset_img table_6.png 600 500%}
 {% asset_img table_7.png 600 500%}
-{% asset_img figure_8.png 600 500%}
-{% asset_img figure_11.png 600 500%}
-{% asset_img figure_14.png 600 500%}

 ## What are the most important findings and conclusions of this work?
+{% asset_img figure_6.png %}

-- SPP effectively improves both knowledge and reasoning abilities in GPT-4-level LLMs.
+- **SPP effectively unleashes cognitive synergy and improves both knowledge and reasoning abilities in GPT-4-level LLMs, but not in smaller, less capable models, such as GPT-3.5-turbo and Llama2-13b-chat.**

-- SOTA LLMs (i.e. GPT-4) can effectively identify accurate and useful personas in a zero-shot manner.
+- **SOTA LLMs (i.e. GPT-4) can effectively identify accurate and useful personas in a zero-shot manner.**
+  {% asset_img figure_7_a.png 300 200 %}
 	- Are the identified personas highly relevant to the tasks?
 		- Yes.
 		- On knowledge-intensive tasks: SPP identifies more diverse and specific personas.